maxkoryukov/pipelines-deploy-bitbucket/README.md

-# pipelines-deploy-bitbucket
+# python-pipelines-deploy

-Simple deployment script from Bitbucket Pipelines to Bitbucket Downloads
+Python script which provides the deploy-functionality for Bitbucket's Pipelines